Retaining Wall Cost in San Diego (2026): Pricing, Permits & Engineering

 Best CMU or poured structural wall with waterproofing + veneer; guardrail posts; complex drainage/step-downs; Coastal/ESL overlays; geotechnical report.
 Hillside, structures near crest, luxury finishes. $150–$260/FSF

-Final specification is site‑specific; we’ll design to your soils, surcharge, access, and aesthetics.
+Final specification is site-specific; we design to your soils, surcharge, access, and aesthetics.
+For how wall costs fit into a full property remodel, see our budget tiers guide.

 Build Specs & Best Practices (What We Deliver)